WeblateOrg/weblate/docs/vcs.rst

 To share one repository between different components you can use a special URL like ``weblate://project/component``.
-This way, the component will share the VCS repository configuration with referenced component and the VCS repository will be stored just once on the disk.
+This way, the component will share the VCS repository configuration with the referenced component, and the VCS repository will be stored just once on the disk.

 .. _ssh-repos: